mmoses1127/Bravo/README.md

 ```

-The file attachment input is handled by a file-input html element with the propery 'multiple'
+The file attachment input is handled by a file-input html element with the propery 'multiple'.

+### CreateRideMap.js
 ```jsx

 <input className='file-input' type='file' onChange={handleFile} multiple></input>